thedev132/hcb/dev-docs/development.md

 There is two different ways you can accomplish the first step of getting an OAuth token, either using a webpage, or the terminal depending on your preference.

 1. Go to [http://localhost:3000/api/v4/oauth/applications](http://localhost:3000/api/v4/oauth/applications).
-Press "New Application" and then set the name to anything of your choosing and the redirect URI to `http://localhost:3000/`.
+Press "New Application" and then set the name to anything of your choosing, the redirect URI to `http://localhost:3000/`, and scopes to `read write`.
+For the purposes of this guide, you should leave confidential checked (see more context [here](oauth.net/2/client-types)).
 Press "Submit" and then save the info on the new page that appears and press "Authorize."

 2. Open the rails console by running `bin/rails c`.
 Then, run `app = Doorkeeper::Application.create(name: "tester", redirect_uri: "http://localhost:3000/", scopes: ["read", "write"], confidential: false)` inside the console and save the output (you will need this later).
 After this, open `http://localhost:3000/api/v4/oauth/authorize?client_id=<UID>&redirect_uri=http://localhost:3000/&response_type=code&scope=read write`.